Ahatallah

 Ahatallah (1590 – c.
-1655) was a Syrian bishop chiefly known for his trip to India in 1652.
+1655) was a Syrian metropolitan chiefly known for his trip to India in 1652.
 His mysterious appearance in, and disappearance from Portuguese India caused a great uproar there, and resulted directly in a revolt by the Saint Thomas Christians against Portuguese rule and the establishment of an independent Malankara Church.

 Biography

 Ahatallah's biography is obscure.
 Many earlier scholars, including the Lebanese Orientalist Joseph Simon Assemani and Edward René Hambye, believed he was a Jacobite, a member of the Syriac Orthodox Church.
 However, later research by Joseph Thekedathu, relying on additional documents found in the archives in the Vatican and Goa, has established further details of his life.
 He was born in Aleppo, Syria, in 1590, and did enter the Syriac Orthodox Church, eventually being consecrated Bishop of Damascus.
 While bishop he converted to the Catholic Church, and in 1632 he traveled to Rome.
 He stayed there for over a year, and became fluent in Italian.
 Eventually he requested to return to Syria, where he vowed he would bring the Syriac Orthodox Patriarch of Antioch, Ignatius Hidayat Aloho, into communion with Rome.
 What happened thereafter is unclear.

 Ahatallah was certainly unsuccessful in converting Hidayat Aloho before the patriarch died in 1639.
 Apparently, he was later elected Patriarch of Antioch under the name Ignatius by a group of Syrian Orthodox bishops.
-After that point, Ahatallah apparently began claiming he was Hidayat Aloho's rightful successor, and began styling himself "Ignatius", the name traditionally born by Syriac Orthodox Patriarchs.
+After that point, Ahatallah apparently began claiming he was Hidayat Aloho's rightful successor, and began styling himself "Ignatius", the name traditionally borne by Syriac Orthodox Patriarchs.
 Since Turkish opposition made it impossible for him to take up this post, he had been despatched to Persia to care for the churches there.
 By 1646 he was in Cairo, where he seems to have been known at the court of the Coptic Pope of Alexandria.
 That year he sent a correspondence to the Sacred Congregation for the Propagation of the Faith (Propaganda Fide) in Rome, but received no response for several years.
 While Ahatallah was in Cairo, the Pope of Alexandria, Mark VI, received a letter from Thomas, Archdeacon of the Saint Thomas Christian community in India.
 Thomas was at loggerheads with the Portuguese administration in India, and had begun appealing to various foreign patriarchs – the Patriarch of the Church of the East in Persia, the Syriac Orthodox Patriarch in Syria, and Pope Mark in Egypt – for assistance.
-Since no one else to send, Mark suggested to Ahatallah to take up this important work.
+Since there was no one else to send, Mark suggested to Ahatallah to take up this important work.
 Having nothing else to do, Ahatallah accepted this commission.